common-voice/cv-datasheets/templates/sps/en.md

 #### Questions

-There follows a randomly selected sample of transcribed responses from the corpus.
+There follows a randomly selected sample of questions used in the corpus.

 <!-- {{QUESTIONS_SAMPLE}} -->